Do you have some special knowledge

 The gear shift

-converting (expensive) cars form left hand to right
+(expensive) cars from left hand to right hand drive.

 Air Con woes